tomzx/blog.tomrochette.com-content/agi/papers/alan-biermann-approaches-to-automatic-programming/article.md

 ## Context

 ## Learned in this study
+* When discussing with someone else, we slowly construct a context as the discussion goes on.
+When a discussion thread finishes, this context slowly fades away to give place to the construction of a new context.

 ## Things to explore
 * Is building a set of inductive/constructive examples more likely to properly induce a program synthesizer toward the appropriate program?